dcsaorg/DCSA-TNT/README.md

 Building and running manually/locally
 -------------------------------------
+**[RECOMMENDED]**

-**Note:** If you have your Github Personal Access Token setup as mentioned [here](https://github.com/dcsaorg/DCSA-Core/blob/master/README.md#how-to-use-dcsa-core-packages), skip to step 3.
+Setup a Github Personal Access Token as mentioned [here](https://github.com/dcsaorg/DCSA-Core/blob/master/README.md#how-to-use-dcsa-core-packages), then skip to **step 3**.

+If you would like to build required DCSA packages individually, begin with step 1.

 1) Build **DCSA-Core** as described in [DCSA-Core/README.md](https://github.com/dcsaorg/DCSA-Core/blob/master/README.md#to-build-manually-run), then